fabiana2611/nestjs2/messages-level-2/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-This project has decorators, service, repository, interceptors and guard.
+- This project has decorators, service, repository, interceptors and guard.

-The project use the messages.json as source of data.
+- The project use the messages.json as source of data.
+- The post regarding the project is [here](https://fabiana2611.github.io/node/nestjs)

 ## Installation